 Create one digital space where program staff, teachers, and students can share resources and collaborate.
 Use a cloud-based system like Google Drive or Dropbox, or a more sophisticated learning management system (LMS) like Canvas.

 In the past, your educational program staff, teaching artists, and docents may have delivered programs directly to classrooms and students.
 Moving ahead, adjust your marketing strategies to appeal to parents so students can benefit even if they are learning from home.

 Post some of your existing curriculum on your website for teachers and parents to access from anywhere.
 Organize it by subject matter and grade level to make it easy to navigate.
 Consider only posting select lessons and activities and offer others as “upsell” items.
 Check out how we helped Great Lakes Theater organize their curriculum online.

 5. Be a curator

-Are you feeling overwhelmed with the number of resources out there right now?
-So are your teachers and parents.
-Use your discerning eye to sort through the volume to curate a list of activities, resources, videos, podcasts, or other educational online media that is on brand and tailored specifically for those you serve.
+Feeling overwhelmed by the digital noise?
+So are teachers and parents.
+Use your discerning eye to curate a list of activities, resources, videos, podcasts, or other educational online media that is on brand and tailored specifically for your audiences.

 6. Customize content

-Educators are making a lot of changes to their curriculum between now and the end of the year.
-If you have experience with curriculum design, now is the time to offer assistance.
-This may be an opportunity to design new lessons and activities to add to your permanent catalog.
+Teachers are constantly reinventing and reworking their lessons.
+If you have experience with curriculum design, offer to help.
+This may be an opportunity to add new lessons and activities to your permanent catalog, too.